vt794/us_airline_network_clustering_kmeans/README.md

 | distance_min | Optional           | int: integer numeric, no punctation (e.g., `800`) |
 | n_clusters   | Optional           | int: integer numeric, no punctation (e.g., `5`) |

-For help for either command, such as the format of its parameters, execute:
+### Step 3 (optional)

+To clear all data files and folders to reset the repository to its initial state:

 ```
-make <command> --help
+make clean
 ```

 #### Example